 Another thing that caused an interest when I took the bus was the bell to tell the driver that we wanted to get down on the next stop.
 There were two types of the bell that I saw – the single bell with words “Press Once” around it or the long rubber line design when came in much later.
 The long rubber line design was more efficient because the line ran from the back of the back and to the front – the bell rings no matter which part of the black rubber that we touched.

 Interestingly the KKPK buses were not that “loud” as compared to the old Toong Fong buses (their engines tucked away from the interior).

 Toong Fong Omnibus (TFO)

-One thing I liked about TFO was that they were more innovative than the rest – they bought in newer buses faster than the other bus companies and they had an unique way to display the numbers on the front of the bus – fluorescent display boards which was nice to see at night but pretty useless during the day
+One thing I liked about TFO was that they were more innovative than the rest – they bought in newer buses faster than the other bus companies and they had a unique way to display the numbers on the front of the bus – fluorescent display boards which were nice to see at night but pretty useless during the day

 When I had to take the TFO bus from my grandma’s house to school in KL, it is a ritual that starts almost at 4 in the morning.
 Because it is was a long journey from Serdang to KL and the traffic jam that comes along with it, my dad made sure that we took the first bus to KL on the dot, every schooling days.

 Waking up so early in the morning although was a torture in itself, enabled us to get the best seats in the bus and sleep the whole journey to KL.
 Seeing us so frequently, the bus conductors soon got close to us and sometimes it helped as the bus waits for us if we are seconds late to the bus stop.
 Bus conductors also wake us up if we overslept for the journey to KL or from KL.